 What are Executive Functions?

-Executive functions are a family of top-down mental processes that make possible mentally playing with ideas; approaching unanticipated challenges with flexibility; taking the time to think before acting; resisting temptations, and staying focused.
+Executive functions are a family of top-down mental processes that make it possible to mentally play with ideas; approach unanticipated challenges with flexibility; take the time to think before acting; resist temptations, and to stay focused.

 • Working memory – Our mental workspace that controls our ability to retain and manipulate pieces of information over short periods of time